A unified framework for equation discovery and dynamic prediction of hysteretic systems: Introduction

+It is noted that the above \textit{Full Equation Discovery} setting is inherently less constrained than cases where part of the governing structure is known.
+The recovered symbolic forms and coefficients are commonly influenced by the operating regime and excitation levels represented in the training data, and identifiability is not fully guaranteed without sufficiently informative inputs and adequate sensing.
+Consequently, the physical interpretability of the explicitly recovered symbolic functional forms and coefficients, generalization to unseen excitation types or amplitude/frequency ranges, as well as robustness to measurement noise and modest parameter drifts, must be assessed rather than assumed.
+To the best of our knowledge, existing hysteresis equation discovery studies typically rely on partial structural assumptions (e.g.,~known primary dynamics or hysteretic link), and fully symbolic recovery of both the primary dynamics and hysteretic link in a coupled setting remains underexplored.

-In this research, we propose a unified framework that integrates internal variable learning and symbolic regression (SR) to address the challenges of hysteretic equation discovery.
-The framework enables direct inference of internal hysteretic variables and recovery of explicit and interpretable governing equations without relying on predefined model libraries.
-Our contributions are threefold: (i) we provide a classification of equation discovery approaches for hysteretic systems and establish a unified framework that accommodates different levels of prior knowledge; (ii) we introduce a solver-based scheme that enables learning of the internal hysteretic variable and a SR strategy that discovers nonlinear and fractional hysteretic laws directly from data; (iii) we validate the framework on synthetic benchmarks, a complex structure with high-order nonlinear and fractional terms, and shake-table experiments, demonstrating superior accuracy and generalizability compared with existing methods.
+The above analysis highlights two major challenges in hysteretic systems: existing methods struggle to learn unobservable hysteretic variables when the hysteretic structure is entirely unknown, and library-based methods are limited in discovering governing equations with complex nonlinear expressions.
+In this research, we propose a unified framework that integrates hysteretic variable learning and symbolic regression (SR) to address the challenges of hysteretic equation discovery.
+The framework enables direct inference of hysteretic variables and recovery of explicit and interpretable governing equations without relying on predefined model libraries.
+Our contributions are as follows: (i) We provide a classification of equation discovery approaches for hysteretic systems and establish a unified framework that accommodates different levels of prior knowledge;

+(ii) We introduce a solver-based hysteretic variable learning scheme, where the state-space system is reformulated to enable inference of the trainable hysteretic variable, which is not directly measurable, and then combine it with SR to recover explicit governing equations from data without relying on a fixed predefined library;

+(iii) We validate the framework on synthetic benchmarks, a complex structure with high-order nonlinear and fractional terms, shake-table experiments of a nonlinear structure, and a multiple degree-of-freedom (MDOF) system, demonstrating superior accuracy and generalizability compared with existing methods.

 The remainder of this paper is organized as follows.
 Section \ref{sec2} provides necessary preliminaries.
 Section \ref{sec3} introduces the proposed methodology in detail.
 Section \ref{sec4} presents numerical and experimental validation results.
 Section \ref{sec5} concludes the paper with a summary of findings and directions for future research.